 If you want to test out the practical examples in this article, here’s a short list of recommended parts that you will need:

 - Arduino compatible board, such as the Arduino UNO

 - A solderless breadboard

 - Some LED driver / shift registers, such as the TLC5917

-We will assume that you are already familiar with some microcontroller basics.
+This article assumes that you are already familiar with some microcontroller basics.
 As a minimum I would recommend that you have a good understanding of how to control a single LED with Arduino.
-You will of course also need an Arduino board.

 I would also advise that you check out my tutorial on LED dimming if you are new to the concept of PWM.
 You will find some great information there and there are some important fundamental principles explained in detail.